moneymadeio/moneymade-connect-sdk/FUNDAMENTALS.md

 Don't do it at the frontend side, because private key shouldn't be shared.

 You may use expressMiddleware method of nodejs moneymade connect sdk to validate signature in POST query body.
-(See examples folder for a complete example).
+(See examples [repository](https://github.com/moneymadeio/moneymade-connect-nodejs-demo) for a complete example).

 If signature was validated as correct, then you need to generate user accessToken and send it to moneymade server via http request.